 You can sue for listeriosis food poisoning if there is evidence that a food product contaminated with Listeria bacteria made you sick.
 If you want to talk with a Listeria lawyer about your case, contact our law firm at 1-888-377-8900 or use the form below for a 100% free consultation.
 Our award winning Listeria legal team would be happy to discuss your case with you.

-– A client who was represented by Pritzker Hageman food safety lawyers in a lawsuit against a food company
+– A recent Pritzker Hageman food safety client we represented in a lawsuit against a major food company

 Listeriosis is the disease caused by ingesting food contaminated with Listeria monocytogenes, a foodborne bacteria that is particularly dangerous for pregnant women, babies, the elderly and people with compromised immune systems (diabetes, cancer, HIV, etc.).
 Foods commonly associated with this disease are unpasteurized milk, soft cheeses, ice cream, smoked fish and raw and ready-to-eat meat and poultry products.